What's Coming to Netflix in May 2020 - What's on Netflix

 - Mrs. Serial Killer (2020) N – Indian thriller about a doctor’s wife who sets out to murder people to prove her husband’s innocence.

-- Never Stop Dreaming: The Life and Legacy of Shimon Peres (2018) N – Documentary looking back at the life of Shimon Peres directed by Richard Trank featuring testimony from George Clooney, Barack Obama, and George W. Bush.
+- Never Stop Dreaming: The Life and Legacy of Shimon Peres (2018) N – Documentary looking back at the life of Shimon Peres; directed by Richard Trank and featuring testimony from George Clooney, Barack Obama, and George W. Bush.

+- Pup Academy (Season 1) – The Disney/Netflix co-production about the furry friends attending school.

 - Sinister (2012) – Horror mystery thriller.